Have you been thinking of getting an Australian Working Holiday visa?

 What Jobs Can I Get on a Working Holiday Visa in Australia?

 Of course, everyone wants to know how much they will make.
 But that will vary… Here’s a bit of an idea to get your wheels turning.

 - Call centers can pay around $15-20 and hour, but you’ll likely get a commission on top of that.

 - Trade and labor work can be anywhere from $20-$30+

 - Office jobs will earn you anywhere from $18-35+ depending on what you’re doing.

 - Hospitality can get you $20-$25 and even a bit more with tips.
 (Don’t’ expect tips like the US, it’s not customary to tip that much or at all, but it does happen).
 You could also get paid less if it’s cash in hand, like $15-$18.

 - Farming is where you might see the biggest variance.
 If you drive a tractor, you’ll earn more.
 If you’re willing to work crazy hours and do backbreaking work all day, you’ll earn more.
 If you happen to be unfortunate enough to cross paths with a sheisty farmer, you could get screwed, I’ve read countless stories.
-Be Careful who you work with and demand a livable wage or walk out.
-Sometimes you get paid by the bucket, and sometimes by the hour.
+Be careful who you work with and demand a livable wage or walk out.
+Sometimes you get paid by the bucket (like literally, how many buckets you fill with crops), and sometimes by the hour.
 You could earn anything from $400-$1000 per week depending on experience, season, and hours worked.
 Accommodation is often provided or offered at a discount.